-LAH 2010 Landscape Construction and Management (3)
+LAH 2010 Landscape Construction Practices (3)

 This course introduces students to the materials and methods of landscape construction and management.
-Emphasis is placed on how general design intentions are developed at the site and detail level, resolved according to sound principles of construction, and professionally documented according to conventional standards.
-Specific coursework includes surveying; map making; construction of freestanding and retaining walls; construction of patios and walkways; basic equipment operation and safety procedures; grading (earthworks); and the principles of statics and mechanics as they apply to landscape design.
+Emphasis is placed on how general design intentions are developed at the plan and detail level, resolved through sound principles of construction, and professionally documented according to conventional standards.
+Specific coursework includes surveying; map making; construction of freestanding and retaining walls; construction of patios and walkways; grading (earthworks); and the principles of statics and mechanics as they apply to landscape design.
 Theory and practice are emphasized equally; 6 hours of studio per week.
-Prerequisite: LAH 2011 [Course fee: \$10.00]
+Prerequisite: LAH 2011 [Course fee: \$20.00]